AnudeepAkkana/STA_PART2_SOLUTIONS/STA-Part2.md

     analysis.
 In teh next section, we will check or the influence of confounding vairables on the Rent of green and non-green buildings

-2.We will create some hypotheses using which we will steer through the data to understand if the data agrees with the respective hypotheses
+1. We will create some hypotheses using which we will steer through the data to understand if the data agrees with the respective hypotheses
     a.Less leasing_rate might be a proxy for less demand for commercial real-estate
     b.Rent decreases with age for buildings
     c.Renovated buildings with age \>30 years get higher rent than buidings with age \< 30 without renovation
     d.Buidings with amenities have higher rents than the other buildings e.class_a buildings have higher rent than the other buildings

 Let’s plot the respective distribution to find if the hypotheses can be supported using the relationships

 <img src="STA-Part2_files/figure-markdown_github/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />

 **Findings**:

-\* Age has no visible relation with Rent when all buildings are considered
+-   Age has no visible relation with Rent when all buildings are considered

-\* Buildings with Amenities and class_a quality material have slightly higher rent than the other buildings
+-   Buildings with Amenities and class_a quality material have slightly higher rent than the other buildings

 #### Step 2: Comparison of different variables for Green and Non-Green buildings